Arthur Herbert Church: Early life

 Church was born in London, the son of John Thomas Church, a solicitor.
 His studied at King's College London where he showed an interest in both science and art.
-He spent four years from 1851 to 1855 at the Royal College of Chemistry where he, under A.W.
-Hofmann, studied alongside William Henry Perkin with whom he published his first research paper.
-The next four years were spent at Lincoln College, Oxford, where he graduated BA in 1859.
+He spent four years from 1851 to 1855 at the Royal College of Chemistry where he, under A. W. Hofmann, studied alongside William Henry Perkin with whom he published his first research paper.
+The next four years were spent at Lincoln College, Oxford, where he received a BA in 1859.
 He then started a private laboratory in London and beside his chemical analysis work, he started painting landscapes, which were first exhibited in The Royal Academy in May 1854.

 Royal Agricultural College

-Church worked at the College in Cirencester from 1863 to 1879 as a Professor.
+Church worked at the college in Cirencester from 1863 to 1879 as a professor.
 He also worked as a Honorary Curator at the Cirencester Museum of Roman Antiquities.
 These associations led to work that included analysis of plants, soil, and minerals, extending into gemstones, porcelain and pigments.
-He examined the red water-soluble plumage of a West African Tauraco after being introduced to it by W.B.
-Tegetmeier and found that the pigment had 5.8% copper.
+He examined the red water-soluble plumage of a West African Tauraco after being introduced to it by W. B. Tegetmeier and found that the pigment had 5.8% copper.
 He then examined the food of the bird and found that Musa sapientum had copper.
 He also discovered aluminium in a range of plant ashes.
 Another discovery was a mineral from Cornwall that contained Cerium phosphate and called as Churchite.

 Royal Academy of Arts

 In 1879, Church became the first professor of chemistry at the Royal Academy of Arts where he took a special interest in pigments, glazes and other matters.
 He was elected fellow of the Royal Society in 1888.
 As a painter of repute and an expert on the chemistry of paints, he was chosen for the restoration of paintings and frescoes in the Palace of Westminster.

 Church was elected a member of the American Antiquarian Society in 1901.
 He was invested KCVO in 1909.

+Personal life

 He died at Shelsley, Kew Gardens in 1915, and is buried in Richmond Cemetery.
-He had married Jemima, the daughter of Mr. J. B. Pope.
+He had married Jemima, the daughter of Mr. J. B. Pope; she died at Kew in 1929.
+Shelsley was a detached house at 21 Ennerdale Road, Kew, now demolished.